byui-cs/CS345-course/week11/team.md

 The second item is the location of the head at the start of the simulation.
 In this case, the head starts on top of track 53.

-Next is the number of tracks on the patter.
+Next is the number of tracks on the platter.
 In this case, there are 200 tracks so the valid track numbers are 0 through 199.

 The final item is the initial direction of the arm.
 Here it is increasing, meaning it is going from a low track number to a higher number.